 Upcycling the Oceans

-Once recovered and brought to land, these residues are classified and stored depending on their nature for their latter recycling.
-Particularly, the PET plastic bottles that constitute the main raw material of Ecoalf, are first transformed into flakes and pellets in order to later obtain a high-quality, 100% polyester recycled filament without the necessity of keeping on using the planet’s natural resources.
+Once recovered and brought to land, these residues are classified and stored depending on their nature for their later recycling.
+Particularly, the PET plastic bottles that constitute the main raw material of Ecoalf, are first transformed into flakes and pellets in order to obtain a high-quality, 100% polyester recycled filament without the necessity of keeping on using the planet’s natural resources.

 there will be more plastic than fish in the oceans.